-In terms of climate, we as a bank-insurer have a direct influence on climate change through our own energy consumption.
-More important, however, is our indirect influence, through lending, holding an investment portfolio, providing investments to clients and insuring counterparties who can have a direct impact on the climate.
+In terms of climate, we as an insurer have a direct influence on climate change through our own energy consumption.
+More important, however, is our indirect influence, e.g. through insuring counterparties who can have a direct impact on the climate.
 We ourselves also feel the impact of climate change.
-Examples include higher levels of claims under the insurance we provide relating to consequences of extreme weather conditions and the impact on our loans or investments when relevant counterparties suffer from the negative consequences of climate change or the transition to a lower-carbon society.
+Example includes higher levels of claims under the insurance we provide relating to consequences of extreme weather conditions.
 We carefully consider these factors, not only to reduce or prevent adverse consequences, but also to contribute actively by launching sustainable products and services.
 We closely track our performance in this regard, to which end we apply specific targets.
-In 2022, as part of our Sustainable Finance Programme, we decided to develop a similar structured approach for the other environmental aspects.
+Since 2022, we have further expanded the scope of our Sustainable Finance Programme to other environmental aspects, such as biodiversity and circularity.
+What's more, as a major player in each of our core countries, we form part of the local economic and social fabric.
+We make an important contribution to employment in all our core markets and, as such, recognise that we have a significant impact on the lives of our staff.
+We encourage responsible behaviour on the part of our employees and offer them a fair reward for their work, thereby contributing to the welfare of the countries in which we operate.